wavefrontHQ/docs/pages/doc/query_language_metadata_functions.md

 ### zeroBasedNodeIndex Approach

-Of you use the zeroBasedNodeIndex approach for `aliasMetric()`, you extract a single node from an existing source name, metric name, or point tag value for the purpose of renaming a metric.
+If you use the zeroBasedNodeIndex approach for `aliasMetric()`, you extract a single node from an existing source name, metric name, or point tag value for the purpose of renaming a metric.
 Nodes in existing source name(s), metric name(s), or point tag value(s) are separated by delimiters.
 Suppose you have the following naming convention for a metric namespace:

 ```
 <datacenter>.<customerName>_latency.<idNumber>